liam-wiltshire/talks/machinelearning/content.md

  - Is the country GB
  - Is the country FR
  - Is the country DE
 - Obviously this results in many dimensions, so you certainly wouldn't want to do this by hand!
+There can also be problems with lots of dimensions

 - If you are not careful to normalize your data, some dimension will end up having a larger impact than others
  - think about a 2D graph with is_red and length - if the length is between 0 and 100, but is_red is only 0 and 1, the length dimension will have a greater impact